Treatment for Sleep Apnea in Hickory, NC

 - Nasal surgery.
 This surgery is used to remove polyps or to straighten nasal passages (deviated septum).
 It can help to improve breathing and contribute to the treatment of sleep apnea.

-Central and complex sleep apnea treatments in Hickory, NC
+Central and complex sleep apnea treatments

 - Existing medical conditions.
 Better management of existing medical conditions that include heart or neuromuscular disorders.